Last updated

 • Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases for teams managing ongoing customer relationships.

-• Lead scoring: Advanced lead qualification features help teams of 20-50 people prioritize efforts and allocate resources effectively.
+• Lead scoring: Advanced lead qualification features help teams prioritize efforts and allocate resources effectively.

 • Operations Hub: Syncs and automates business processes across different systems, supporting complex team workflows and integrations.